2022 OVO Group Ltd statement on modern slavery and human trafficking

-OVO fully supports the aims of the Act and recognises that slavery and human trafficking is a global issue that needs to be addressed by all companies within all industries.
+OVO Group and its subsidiaries (“OVO”) fully support the aims of the Act and recognise that slavery and human trafficking is a global issue that needs to be addressed by all companies within all industries.
 OVO is committed to protecting human rights and eradicating the risk of modern slavery in its own operations and supply chain.

 OVO’s structure and business